SepehrNaeij/Shooting-Game/README.md

 The first point of both players is 0 and each player have a ball in the game which move,So we have 2 ball in the game.</br>
 The first coordinates of the balls on the x-axis is random.</br>
 When the balls reach the end of the path,their direction will be changed.</br>
-If the player_1 shoot at his/her ball, will get -3 point and if shoot at the player_2's ball,will get +5 point and such like this is established for player_2.</br>
+If the player_1 shoot at its own ball, will get -3 point and if shoot at the player_2's ball,will get +5 point and such like this is established for player_2.</br>
 The player which shoot the first fire will be selected random.
 After each shoot the shooting-turn will be changed.</br>
 Every player which achive to the score limit first will be the winner of the game.<br>
 -----------------------------------------------------------</br>